sotalya/tucuxi-core/software_documentation/source/drug2_description.rst

  	 "<timeConsideration>             ",          ,  , Some time considerations
 		 "____<halfLife>                 ", halfLife   , 1:1 , Half life of the drug
 		 "_______<unit>               ",          , 1:1 , Time unit of the half life
-		 "_______<value>            ", :ref:`stdAprioriValue`   , 1:1 , value of the half life
+		 "_______<duration>            ", :ref:`stdAprioriValue`   , 1:1 , value of the half life
 		 "_______<multiplier>        ",          , 1:1 , Number of half lifes to reach steady state
+		 "_______<comments>            ", :ref:`comments`   , 1:1 , "Comments about the half life"
 		 "____<outdatedMeasure>            ", outdatedMeasure   , 1:1 , Indication about the relevance of a measure
 		 "_______<unit>               ", string   , 1:1 , Time unit
-		 "_______<value>               ", :ref:`covariateType` , 1:1 , Time after which a measure shall be considered as irrelevant
+		 "_______<duration>               ", :ref:`covariateType` , 1:1 , Time after which a measure shall be considered as irrelevant
+		 "_______<comments>            ", :ref:`comments`   , 1:1 , "Comments about the outdate measure fields"

-In previous versions of Tucuxi, the half-life was used to determine the residual concentration of a drug at steady-state.
-If used again in the futuer, for the models that cannot provide an equation to compute it directly, the half-life duration given above will be multiplied by the cycle multiplier in order to find out how many cycles need to be completed before reaching the steady-state.
+The half-life was used to determine the residual concentration of a drug at steady-state.
+The half-life duration given above is multiplied by the cycle multiplier in order to find out how many cycles need to be completed before reaching the steady-state.
 It is then possible to compute the residual concentration of the drug at steady-state.
 In most cases, a multiplier of 10 is sufficient.